I know you're busy. And with all the balls you're juggling, it may be hard to decide what to do next to improve your internal communication program.

 It's true that measurement isn't easy.
 The good news is that, as long as you follow sound research principles, even “a little research” has value.
 Distribute and collect comment cards after the town hall meetings.
 Conduct five focus groups to get employee feedback about communication vehicles.
 User-test your intranet.
 Involve a percentage of employees in an online survey.

-As with exercise (another resolution?), you don’t have to conduct research perfectly—but you do have to do it.
-(If you need some personal training-style encouragement, we invite you to our upcoming free workshop).
+As with exercise, you don’t have to conduct research perfectly—but you do have to do it.